-17. SWAMP FEVER (Willy Beau and Delphine)

-18. BRAS COUPE (Willy Beau, Delphine, Mayor Anderson)
+- 17. SWAMP FEVER (Willy Beau and Delphine) - 18.
+BRAS COUPE (Willy Beau, Delphine, Mayor Anderson)

-In the fantasy, Willy Beau, as Bras Coupè, and an anti-Bellum Delphine make love; and The Mayor, as the Plantation Owner, gets Delphine to betray Bras Coupè.
+In the fantasy The Mayor, as the Plantation Owner, gets Delphine to betray Bras Coupè.
 Willy Beau breaks out of the fantasy in despair.

-(Song)

-19. EVERYTHING ENDS (Willy Beau)
+(Song) 19.
+EVERYTHING ENDS (Willy Beau)